Nolan Arenado Player Props: Cardinals vs. Astros

-Nolan Arenado, with a slugging percentage of .366 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals versus the Houston Astros, with Cristian Javier on the hill, June 28 at 7:45 PM ET.
+On Thursday, Nolan Arenado (.256 on-base percentage in past 10 games, 65 points below season-long percentage) and the St. Louis Cardinals play the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 7:15 PM ET.

-He strung together two hits (going 2-for-3 with a double and an RBI) in his last game against the Astros.
+He collected three RBI (going 1-for-3 with a home run) in his last game against the Astros.

 Nolan Arenado Game Info & Props vs. the Astros